Freiburg Bächle: Similar structures in different cities

 Water streams in cities were more common in earlier days, but nowadays Freiburg is one of few cities left to still have them in form of the Bächle.
 At the beginning of the 16th century, Antonio de Beatis wrote about Innsbruck that the streets were "broad and had a lot of water channels and fountains".
 In Goslar the Gose was already rerouted through the city by 1200 and supplied the population with drinking water.
 For the sewage there were plastered gutters which could be flooded with fresh water in order to clean them or to help fight fires.
 Even older drainage ditches from the time between 1000 and 1100 were excavated in an Anglo-Saxon centre below Winchester in the 20th century.

 In the late 13th century the Brausch in Strasbourg was led through the paved streets to remove sewage.
 Former town registrar Adolf Poinsignon supposed in the late 19th century that the little streams in the older towns in Alsace at the foot of the Vosges served as a model for the constructions.
 In the French town of Briançon, which has been reconstructed after a fire by Vauban, one can also find Bächle.
 A stream comparable to the Bächle in Freiburg is to be found in the centre of the wine-growing municipality Gumpoldskirchen in Lower Austria.

+In Ollantaytambo, Peru, a similar system can still be seen today.
+This is one of the few remaining historic Inca towns where the original town layout has been preserved.